KWeatherwalks/KWeatherwalks.github.io/_posts/2020-11-17-christina-high-schools-oos.md

 As an aside, it is well documented that there is racial inequity in student discipline so this analysis won't reveal anything that we don't already know.[cite]

-See the [notebook](https://github.com/KWeatherwalks/DSPortfolio/blob/main/Christina_high_schools_discipline.ipynb) on Github for more details.
+See the [notebook](https://github.com/KWeatherwalks/DSPortfolio/blob/main/Christina_high_schools_discipline.ipynb) on Github for more details about the code and to follow along with the results section.

 ### Research Question
 Like any research project, my questions were very broad at the beginning and soon narrowed to something that was answerable with the data provided.